robinhoodis/example.com/docs/class2/module1/lab07/task1.rst

 A Records
 =================================

-An A record is by far the most common DNS query.
-In this type of query, 'A' refers to an IP address - the querier is asking for the IP address of the domain name being queried.
-Below we will create two A records, one for each BIG-IP DNS server.
+An A record is the most common DNS query.
+In this type of query, 'A' refers to an IP address - the cleint is asking for the IP address of the domain name being queried.
+Create two A records, one for each BIG-IP DNS server.

 #.
 Expand the sub-menus to expose EXAMPLE.COM in the "Forward Lookup Zones"